Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% end %}

-… yes… and please, stop interrupting me, I was trying to build up a suspense for a climax.
+… yes… and please, stop interrupting me, I was trying to build up the suspense for a climax.

 Anyway.
 Avoiding a lock isn't an easy task.
 However, this lock around `info` is particularly annoying because it's called by almost all sorters!
-They need information about a `Room`; all information are in this `info` field, which is a read-write lock.
+They need information about a `Room`; all the information is in this `info` field, which is a read-write lock.
 Hmmm.

 Let's change our strategy.
 We need to take a step back:

-1. The sorters need these data.
+1. The sorters need this data.
-2. The data won't change when the sorters run.
+2. Running the sorters won't change this data.
-3. When a data changes, it actually runs the sorters.
+3. When the data does change the sorters will be re-run.

-Maybe we could fetch, ahead of time, all the necessary data for all sorters in a single type: it will be refreshed when the data change, so right before the sorters run again.
+Maybe we could fetch, ahead of time, all the necessary data for all sorters in a single type: it will be refreshed when the data changes, which is right before the sorters run again.

 {% procureur() %}